axinc-ai/ailia-models/image_captioning/image_captioning_pytorch/README.md

 $ python3 image_captioning_pytorch.py --video VIDEO_PATH
 ```

-The default captioning model is fc.
+The default captioning model is fc_nsc.
 By adding the `--model fc_rl` option, you can use fc_rl model for captioning.
-Or by adding the `--model fc_nsc` option, you can use fc_nsc.
+Or by adding the `--model fc` option, you can use fc.

 ### Reference